canonical/ofga/README.md

 If you encounter any issues or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/canonical/ofga).

+For more information on how to contribute, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Authors